Frequently Asked Questions

 I am in a same-sex relationship.
 How will this affect my search?

-ISS-Schrole Advantage does not discriminate based on sexual orientation.
-However, international schools are subject to the laws of the country in which they are located, and some which have laws regarding open same-sex relationships.
+International schools are subject to the laws of the country in which they are located, and some have laws regarding open same-sex relationships.
 We encourage you to investigate the legal environment of your prospective host country prior to accepting an offer of employment.

-I, or one of my family members, has a health condition.
+I, or one of my family members, have a health condition.
 How will this affect my search?

-Depending on what part of the globe you are considering, medical services might not be of the same standard or availability as in the United States, Canada, UK, or Australia.
-Members should not put themselves in a situation that might compromise their health if they know a condition exists.
-A rigorous health screening is usually required as a condition for visa approval.
-It is important to be forthright about any health condition that may affect your offer of employment.
+Depending on what part of the globe you are considering, the availability and access to medical services might be different from your home country.
+Also, a rigorous health screening is usually required as a condition for visa approval.
+Therefore, it is important to be forthright about any pre-existing health condition that may affect your offer of employment.

 Is teaching overseas the right decision for me?

-Life overseas is not for everyone and ultimately, this is a question that you have to answer.
-If you are a passionate educator who wants to make a difference in the lives of children, plus are interested in other cultures and countries, seek adventure, thrive in challenging situations, are flexible and adaptable to change, and have a natural curiosity about the world, becoming an overseas educator may be a great career choice for you.
+If you are a passionate educator who wants to make a difference in the lives of children, are interested in other cultures and countries, seek adventure, thrive in challenging situations, are flexible and adaptable to change, and have a natural curiosity about the world, becoming an overseas educator may be a great career choice for you.
+Life overseas is not for everyone and ultimately, this is a question that you must answer by doing relevant research and understanding your options.

 Anytime!
-Applications are accepted year-round, but international schools typically begin recruiting for positions one year in advance.
+Schools post jobs and candidates apply year-round.
+However, international schools typically begin recruiting for positions one year in advance.
 A new recruiting season starts September 1st.
-Most hiring usually happens during the fall and winter months, with the months of October through February being the peak hiring period.
-This is also the time when we host our Job Fairs, where many international schools fill positions.
-Planning ahead is key!
-Candidates who apply or renew their membership in the summer and early fall have the benefit of getting “ahead of the game” by making sure their profile is polished and ready to go when a new recruiting season begins.
+Most hiring usually happens between October and February.
+Planning is key!
+Candidates who create or update their profiles in the summer and early fall have the benefit of getting “ahead of the game” by making sure they are active on ISS EDUrecruit and ready to go when a new recruiting season begins.
 Keep in mind that waiting for confidential references or collecting other documents can take time.
-If you apply early, you will be among the first candidates that recruiters will view when September 1st comes along.
+If you set up your profile early, you will be among the first candidates that recruiters will view when September 1st comes along.
+We encourage you to start the application process as soon as you know you will be seeking an international position.

-I’m a teacher but my spouse is not.
+I am a teacher, but my spouse/partner is not.
 Can I still apply?

 Generally, the school that hires you will also sponsor your spouse/partner and your family.
 However, the school is not responsible for obtaining a work permit for your spouse/partner.
-There are some schools that are unable to consider candidates with non-teaching spouses due to visa restrictions.
-Some international schools may be reluctant to hire educators with dependents left behind, as they are concerned about the candidate’s commitment to the contract.
-A Partner Statement is strongly encouraged if you have a non-teaching spouse/dependent.
-In this statement, your spouse can share his/her background, explain what he/she will do with his/her time while you are employed by the school, or address why he/she will not accompany you.
+Also, some schools are unable to consider candidates with non-teaching spouses due to visa restrictions.

 International experience is often preferred, but not required.
-It is more important that you have at least two years of experience in a K-12 setting.
+It is more important that you have at least two years of full-time experience in a K-12 school.

 What will I have to pay in taxes?

-The amount you pay in taxes, if any, depends on your school.
+The amount you pay in taxes will depend on several factors.
 We recommend consulting with a financial planner or specialist regarding tax and financial planning.

 Your dream job is out there!
-Schools recruit through ISS-Schrole Advantage to fill thousands of vacancies.
-Jobs are available across the globe, from East Asia/Pacific to South Asia to Latin America.
-Positions available range from kindergarten to high school physics.
+Schools recruit through ISS to fill thousands of vacancies.
+Jobs are available across the globe, from East Asia/Pacific to South Asia to Africa, the Americas, Europe, and the Middle East.
+Positions available range from elementary school to high school and include school leadership roles.

 Why should I work at an international school?

-- The Opportunities/Jobs: If you are seeking an opportunity to impact young lives and travel abroad, becoming a global educator may be the path for you.
+- The Opportunities: If you are seeking a position to impact young lives and travel abroad, becoming a global educator may be the path for you.
 You will discover a wealth of incredible opportunities to make a world of difference within international school communities.
-The number of teaching and administrative positions has almost tripled in the past ten years and is expected to continue grow exponentially.
+The number of teaching and administrative positions has almost tripled in the past ten years and is expected to continue to grow exponentially.

 - Travel: Enjoy incredible opportunities to explore the world and experience places that you have only dreamed of, often right at your new job’s doorstep.
 What more is there to say?
 Maybe just, “Bon Voyage!”

 - Salary: Salaries paid at international schools vary greatly based on factors such as region, location, and school type.
-When considering an offer, it is important to take into account the entire package.
-Due to the many perks offered by international schools such as a housing allowances, tax benefits and lower cost of living, your savings potential is usually higher, giving you more financial freedom.
+When considering an offer, it is important to consider the entire package.
+Due to the many perks offered by international schools such as housing allowances, tax benefits, and lower costs of living, your savings potential is usually higher, giving you more financial freedom.
 Many international teachers save a large percentage of their salary while traveling the world and enjoying a great lifestyle!

 - Benefits: Each school has a unique package, and benefits vary per region, country, school type, and a variety of other factors.
 Generally, international schools offer their expatriate employees an employment package that, along with the base salary, may include health, life and dental insurance, baggage or shipping allowance, relocation allowance, free housing or a housing allowance, flights home, contract completion bonuses, contract renewal bonuses, sick leave, and retirement plans.
 ISS members have access to detailed salary and benefit info as provided by each school.